a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 elastomeric element

-flexible element used to join couplings and dampen energy
+flexible element to join couplings and dampen energy and misalignment

 engineered lift